chenxinghe2020/footfeet_frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the frontend of FootFeet project which is an online ecommercial website allowing user to buy shoes

 ## Available Scripts